two-torial/two-torial/docs/errorcodes/sega.md

 !!! tip "Monitor Not Supported 120fps"

-    This error occurs if your monitor is not set to `1920x1080@120Hz` at 32-bit color mode.
+    This error occurs if your monitor is not set to `1920x1080@120 Hz` at 32-bit color mode.
     Adjust display settings and try again.

 ### 3401